ZhenyaGoroh/ZhenyaGoroh/README.md

 ###### Currently lives is Minsk, Belarus

-Junior Frontend Developer.
+Frontend Developer.
 Specializes in React, Redux, responsive design, HTML, CSS, and JavaScript.
 I can easily get along with other people, hardworking and easily trained.

 <hr>